Pnwcomputers/The-Computer-Handbook/README.md

 | **`ChapterXX-Title.md`** | The complete text of each book chapter. |
 | **`Images/`** | Contains all image assets, organized by chapter. |
 | **`_templates/`** | Contains the standardized `chapter_header.md` and `chapter_footer.md` files for consistent structure. |

+Copyright & License
+© 2025 Pacific NW Computers.
+All rights reserved.

+This handbook is proprietary and confidential.
+Unauthorized distribution, modification, or use is prohibited without express written permission.